RadikaRules/IWBR/design-doc.md

 ## Mixmaster 9000
 - Cartoon depiction of a DJ mixed with HAL 9000
 ### Attacks
-- Visible sound waves from speakers in various patterns
+- Visible sound waves from speakers in patterns
 - CD projectiles (Horizontal ones can be jumped on)
 - Stage lights
+## Xero & Motor-Head
+### Attacks
+- Mimicks player characters

+## Radika
+### Attacks
+- Mini black holes in patterns
+- Attacks from previous bosses